racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPTasklets.md

 ## compile Tasklet
 The `compile` tasklet is the tasklet tagged with "compile".
-The tasklet is only necessary if the package needs to be compiled in order to become usable for PyLabs, for example the _ocaml_ Q-Package.
+The tasklet is only necessary if the package needs to be compiled in order to become usable for Pylabs, for example the _ocaml_ Q-Package.

-This tasklet compiles the source files and put the resulting files in their proper location in PyLabs.
-The tasklet can assume that the source files are put in PyLabs in advance, for example by the codemanagement tasklet.
+This tasklet compiles the source files and put the resulting files in their proper location in Pylabs.
+The tasklet can assume that the source files are put in Pylabs in advance, for example by the codemanagement tasklet.

 The tasklet should: